Am0031/react-effect/README.md

 # React-State

-This project is an introduction to the react hook useState.
+This project is an introduction to the react hook useEffect.
+It builds on from the useState hook.
-It is the illustration code for the hashnode blog article ["Using the React useEffect hook with an API call"]().
+It is the illustration code for the hashnode blog article ["Using the React useEffect hook with an API call"](https://fullstackjslearning.hashnode.dev/using-react-useeffect-hook-with-an-api-call).

 ## Installation